A dry marinade and two-zone grill are the one-two punch of great grilling

 Step 10

 Continue to grill the chops, turning them a few times, until they are done to your preference.
-For medium-rare, this size chop will take between 8 and 10 additional minutes, or when an instant-read thermometer, inserted into the middle of the chop without touching a bone, registers 125 degrees.
+For medium-rare, this size chop will take 8 and 10 additional minutes, or when an instant-read thermometer, inserted into the middle of the chop without touching a bone, registers 125 degrees.
 When ready, remove the chops and pile them on a platter.
 Cover loosely with foil to keep warm; they will continue to cook a bit.

 Step 11

 To serve, arrange the chops and eggplant slices on a platter, stir the sauce again to recombine the ingredients and spoon it over everything.
-Scatter the tomatoes and feta over the platter, season the tomatoes with a pinch of salt, drizzle with olive oil and serve.
+Season the tomatoes with a pinch of salt and a drizzle of olive oil.
+Scatter the feta and tomatoes over the platter.

 From food writer Martha Holmberg.

-Note: Correction: An earlier version of this recipe included incorrect nutritional information.
-This version has been corrected.